-Hornbill Festival begins in Nagaland with international participation
+Hornbill festival begins in Nagaland with international participation

 All 17 Naga tribes have put up their Morungs (traditional huts) displaying their cultural mosaic and also allowing the visitors to taste the traditional food and drinks.
 Many visitors have also put up tents on the hills of Nagaland to enjoy the picturesque beauty of the state.

-More than 100 events and activities, including performances by rock bands, painters, and artisans are lined up to the entertain visitors.
+More than 100 events and activities including performances by rock bands, painters and artisans entertain the visitors.
 The festival begins on December 1 to celebrate Nagaland's Statehood Day.

-Nagaland Governor La Ganesan, CM Neiphiu Rio, delegates from the US, UK, Germany and Columbia, besides others attended the inaugural function.
+Delegates from the US, UK, Germany and Columbia, besides others, attended the inaugural function.

 Hornbill is also projected as a symbol of unity of all 17 Naga tribes and has been turned into one of the biggest cultural events in the country.